Pretz333/pretz.dev/README.md

 - [x] Fix the skip to content link (and rename the class)
 - [x] Fix gap to the right-side of the techlogos
 - [x] Make an image carousel so I can have multiple images on projects.
 This will also fix the gap on the side of the current single image.
-- [x] Add buttons to navigate between the slides of the carousel
 - [x] I feel like the project images are too distracting, possibly due to how bright and colorful they are.
 Desaturate and/or darken the carousel images slightly?
 - [x] Preload font to fix the brief flash of default sans-serif
 - [ ] Fix carousel's bottom line not having the round corners (due to the scrollbar being beneath it)